wp-plugins/formidable/readme.txt

 = 1.07.08 =
 * Check the words on the WordPress blacklist before submitting an entry
 * PRO: Added server dynamic default value for getting values from the PHP SERVER array like the current url
-* PRO: Added frm_csv_sep hook for changing , to a different separator for checkbox fields
+* PRO: Added hook: frm_csv_sep for changing , to a different separator for checkbox fields
 * PRO: Exclude child categories in regular dropdown fields
 * PRO: Added drafts parameter to formresults shortcode
 * PRO: Added x_order parameter to graph shortcode and modified graphs to work correctly with checkboxes
-* PRO: Added frm_delete_message hook (to customize the message shown after an entry is deleted)
+* PRO: Added hook: frm_delete_message to customize the message shown after an entry is deleted
 * PRO: Added != option to frm-stats shortcode options
 * PRO: Added repeating events
 * PRO: Improved database call for Views.